 you can find the weather for the mountain.

-The snowfall on the mountain starts usually late December and persists through the winter months.
+The snowfall on the mountain starts usually in late December and persists through the winter months.
 The best snow conditions (largest snowfall and best snowpack) would be during February or late January storms.

 There shouldn't be any problem for summiting in any not to say all conditions, only on the saddle there are some steep points on the north, use a good GPS and you can summit even in crazy thick fog